Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 Gelada Baboons typically come out during the day to feed on grass and to groom.
 They are very peaceful – they will hardly notice your presence, so you can spend as long as you want admiring them and taking photos.
 However, make sure to never touch them – they can bite!
 And don’t stare at them in the eyes as they may see it as a sign of aggression.

-What to expect when hiking the Simien Mountains
+What to expect when going Simien Mountains trekking

 I didn’t find my Simien Mountains hike challenging, but I am a very experienced hiker.
 Other people that are less accustomed to hiking – such as one guy in my group – may find it very difficult.
 This is to say: the Simien Mountains trek is not for inexperienced hikers.